thomasl/gen_app/README.md

 The following are known deficiencies; pull requests are welcome.

+- make sure simple_one_for_one strategy is correctly supported
 - clean up the current code, nicer logging
 - clean up the Makefile, in particular paths and use of smart\_exceptions